History of Avelo Airlines in Timeline

 April 2019: Airline Considers Operating Boeing 737-800s

-By April 2019, Xtra Airways was considering operating Boeing 737-800s.
+In April 2019, Xtra Airways was considering operating Boeing 737-800s as part of its transformation.

-February 2020: New Holding Company Announced
+February 2020: Houston Air Holdings Announced

 April 8, 2021: Avelo Airlines Rebrands and Announces Scheduled Operations

-On April 8, 2021, Casino Express Airlines rebranded as Avelo Airlines, marking its transition to scheduled operations.
+On April 8, 2021, Casino Express Airlines officially rebranded as Avelo Airlines, marking its transition to scheduled operations.

 On April 28, 2021, Avelo Airlines operated its first scheduled flight from Hollywood Burbank Airport to Charles M. Schulz–Sonoma County Airport.